Georgian era: English Enlightenment

 The very existence of an English Enlightenment has been debated by scholars.
 The majority of textbooks and standard surveys make no room for an English Enlightenment.
 Some European surveys include England, others ignore it but do include coverage of such major intellectuals as Joseph Addison, Edward Gibbon, John Locke, Isaac Newton, Alexander Pope and Joshua Reynolds.

+According to Derek Hirst, the 1640s and 1650s saw a revived economy characterised by growth in manufacturing, the elaboration of financial and credit instruments, and the commercialisation of communication.
+The gentry found time for leisure activities, such as horse racing and bowling.
+In the high culture important innovations included the development of a mass market for music, increased scientific research, and an expansion of publishing.
+All the trends were discussed in depth at the newly established coffee houses.
+Education was also a priority in England.
+English institutions expanded rapidly, including the formation of the Royal Society, which is the oldest national scientific institution in the world.

 Roy Porter argues that the reason for the neglect was the assumption that the movement was primarily French-inspired, that it was largely a-religious or anti-clerical, and it stood in outspoken defiance to the established order.
-Porter admits that after the 1720s, England could claim few thinkers to equal Diderot, Voltaire or Rousseau.
+Porter admits that after the 1720s, England could claim thinkers to equal Diderot, Voltaire or Rousseau.
 Indeed, its leading intellectuals, such as Edward Gibbon, Edmund Burke and Samuel Johnson were all quite conservative and supported the standing order.
 Porter says the reason was that Enlightenment had come early to England, and had succeeded so that the culture had accepted political liberalism, philosophical empiricism and religious toleration of the sort that intellectuals on the continent had to fight for against powerful odds.
 The coffee-house culture provided an ideal venue for enlightened conversation.
 Furthermore, England rejected the collectivism of the continent, and emphasized the improvement of individuals as the main goal of enlightenment.

 Science and medicine

 The British sponsored numerous scientists who made major discoveries in the small laboratories.
 Joseph Priestley investigated electricity.
 Chemist Henry Cavendish identified hydrogen in 1772.
 Daniel Rutherford isolated nitrogen in 1774, while Priestley discovered oxygen and ammonia.
 Antiquarians and archaeologists mapped the past.
-In medicine, in 1717 Lady Mary Wortley Montagu introduced inoculation against smallpox and Britain, and by 1740 it was in wide usage.
+In medicine, in 1717 Lady Mary Wortley Montagu introduced inoculation against smallpox to Britain, and by 1740 it was in wide usage.
 Guy's Hospital was founded in 1721; the Royal Infirmary of Edinburgh in 1729; Queen Charlotte's maternity hospital in 1739 and the Middlesex Hospital in 1745.
 Asylums for the mentally ill were established, notably Bethel Hospital in Norwich (1713); a ward for incurable lunatics at Guy's Hospital (1728); and lunatic hospitals in Manchester (1766) and York in (1777)—York was the first to be called an asylum.